sisoe24/Nuke-Tools/README.md

     Command-line arguments you can add at when running the secondary executable.

 - `nukeTools.nukeExecutable.options.restartInstance`: `boolean`
     Restart the terminal instance instead of creating new ones. **Use with caution**.
 This option will terminate every Nuke process spawned by the extension.
-Useful when rapid testing GUI plugins that don't need saving the composition.
+Useful when rapid testing GUI plugins.

 - `nukeTools.other.clearPreviousOutput`: `boolean`
     Clear the previous console output text.